Who we are

-Sam is an experienced organic horticulturalist and teacher.
-She has worked in therapeutic and educational horticulture settings for over 25 years.
-She loves to grow medicinal herbs and native wild flowers for her own use and for LANCE Trust projects and plant sales.
+I love to grow medicinal herbs and native wild flowers for my own use and for LANCE Trust projects and plant sales.

-Sam is passionate about helping people to connect with nature to enhance their own well-being.
+I am passionate about helping people to connect with nature to enhance their own well-being.
 One way I do this is through small group nature connection sessions, helping people to appreciate their own deep nature.
-And as a holistic health practitioner Sam offers Reflexology, somatic bodywork and Intuitive Herbalism as 1:1 and group sessions.
+And as a holistic health practitioner I offer Reflexology, somatic bodywork and Intuitive Herbalism as 1:1 sessions.

-Seeing a decline in bird species and populations since her childhood, she is keen to create habitats especially meadows and hedges to provide shelter and food for birds and native mammals, and to protect natural biodiversity for future generations of all species.
+Seeing a decline in bird species and populations since my childhood, I am keen to create habitats especially meadows and hedges to provide shelter and food for birds and native mammals, and to protect natural biodiversity for future generations of all species.